ReliaQualAssociates/ramstk/README.md

 ## 🎨 Features

-RAMSTK is built on the concept of modules where a module is collection of related information and/or analyses pertinent to system development.
+RAMSTK is built on the concept of modules where a module is a collection of related information and/or analyses pertinent to system development.
 The modules currently included in RAMSTK are:

 * Function Module
   - Functional decomposition